fhiso/legacy-format/data-model.md

 that SHALL take the form of an IRI matching the `IRI` production in §2.2 of [[RFC 3987](//tools.ietf.org/html/rfc3987)].

-The *structure type identifiers* defined in this standard all have *citation element names* that begin `http://terms.fhiso.org/elf/`.
+The *structure type identifiers* defined in this standard all begin `http://terms.fhiso.org/elf/`.
 It is RECOMMENDED that any *extension structure type identifiers* also use the `http` IRI scheme defined in §2.7.1 of [[RFC 7230](//tools.ietf.org/html/rfc7230)], and an authority component consisting of just a domain name (or subdomain)